Skip to content

 For this section, you'll need:

-• MCUs with firmware installed.
+• Control boards with Klipper firmware installed.

 Base configuration